KenV1040/LearningC-/Notes/debuggingC++.md

 - Step out: Steps out of the function of whatever function you're currently in.
 - If the yellow arrow is on a line of code, it isn't executed yet.
 It's on that line but paused.
 The moment you hit the next button it will execute that line of code.
 - To escape a loop, just set the breakpoint outside of it, then press f5 or continue
+- Once in a breakpoint, you can view disassembly (see machine instructions) by right clicking and clicking "go to disassembly"